 Forgetting that Website UX is part of an overall user experience that includes all touchpoints before, during, and after they visit the website

 User experience stretches beyond websites and usually begins long before visiting your site.
 This could be on a podcast they listened to or a social media post that landed on their feed – it could be virtually any content you put out into the world the buyer interacts with.

 The first time a buyer interacts with your brand, that’s when the user experience starts.
 And it also doesn’t end after they visit your website either.
-Emails, phone calls, and newsletters are just a few ways that the user experience continues after buyers leave your website.
+Emails, phone calls, and newsletters are just a few ways the user experience continues after buyers leave your website.